New Zealand Air Training Corps

-As of 2021 the Air Training Corps has approximately 2,000 personnel, including 202 commissioned officers.

 History

-British Roots
+British roots

 In the late 1930s, with the increase of military aircraft technology and the decrease of war-time resources, the Royal Air Force (RAF) struggled to find sufficient numbers of suitable recruits.
 To overcome this problem, the Air League of the British Empire launched its Air Defence Cadet Corps in 1938, replaced by the Air Training Corps in February 1941.
 It ran in schools with the aim to train boys aged 16–17.5 so they could enter the RAF at the age of 18 without needing to complete basic training.

 Foundation and World War II

-The first proposal to form an Air Corps in New Zealand came in August 1940 from the Governor General, Lord Galway.
+The first proposal for an Air Corps in New Zealand came in August 1940 from Lord Galway.
 Early the following year, a review of aircrew requirements found that there would be difficulty obtaining sufficient recruits by the end of 1942.

-Authority was given by War Cabinet in February 1941 to form an Air Cadet Training Corps, the name subsequently being standardised as Air Training Corps.
-"Town" and "School" units were set up in major cities, training young men between 16.5 and 18 years of age.
-The first squadron was No 1 SQN in Wellington.
-With New Zealand considered to be at risk from Japanese invasion and the British not in a position to help, its purpose was to train potential airmen in basic airmanship and provide an insight into Air Force work to prepare young men for the RNZAF when they came of age.
+Authority was given by War Cabinet in February 1941 to form an Air Cadet Training Corps, the name subsequently being standardised as Air Training Corps (ATC).
+'Town', 'School' and 'Country' units were set up in major cities, training young men between 16.5 and 18 years of age.
+The first squadron was No 1 SQN in Wellington and No 2 SQN in Petone, both formed at the same time.

-The ATC peaked during World War II at approximately 9200 cadets and had provided 3500 recruits to the RNZAF.
-By the end of the war, unit numbers had risen to 105 town units and 64 school units.
-However, when the war ended in August 1945, unit and cadet numbers began to decline.
+With New Zealand considered to be at risk from Japanese invasion and the British not in a position to help, the ATC's purpose was to prepare potential airmen to join the RNZAF when they came of age by training them in basic airmanship and providing an insight into Air Force work.
+The ATC peaked during World War II at approximately 9200 cadets, and provided 3500 recruits to the RNZAF.
+By the end of the war, unit numbers had risen to 105 town units and 64 school units, but when the war ended in August 1945 unit and cadet numbers began to decline.